alicht/intro-html-css/README.md

 -

 ## fonts and text
--  can use these too
+-  can change these too

 ## classes and IDs
 What's the difference between the two?
-In short, using classes allows you to select and style groups of elements with a particular style, while using an ID only allows for an individual element to be styled.
-Using classes and IDs allows you to have flexibility in how you control the design of individual elements and groups of elements on the page.

-In the CSS, a class selector is a name preceded by a full stop (“.”) and an ID selector is a name preceded by a hash character (“#”).
+In CSS, a class selector is a name preceded by a full stop (“.”) and an ID selector is a name preceded by a hash character (“#”).
 The difference between an ID and a class is that an ID can be used to identify one element, whereas a class can be used to identify more than one.

 ![screen shot 2017-12-06 at 12 42 14 am](https://user-images.githubusercontent.com/6153182/33646592-599a2636-da1e-11e7-8f7b-71edb8f27436.png)